We provide private Cervical smear and HPV testing in our Glasgow Clinic.

 In the UK, girls and boys are now vaccinated against high-risk types of HPV at the age of 13.
 This will dramatically reduce the incidence of abnormal cells and cervical cancer (and other cancers) in the future.

 You can carry on as normal straight away after your screening test.
 You might bleed a bit afterwards but if you have heavy bleeding or pain, see your GP.

-With Dual Testing, there are several different results that can arise.
+With Dual Testing (Cervical smear test with HPV), there are several different results that can arise.

 - routine recall at 3 or 5 years depending on your age for - normal results

 - repeat in 3 months for an inadequate sample

 - repeat in 12 months if HPV positive with normal cells